Custom Trip Plan

 Published , by

-Seafood & Fish Dishes
+Fish & Seafood Dishes

-The bounty of the Adriatic is to be found on restaurant menus in Dubrovnik and if you don’t usually eat a lot of fish because you can’t get it fresh enough, this is your chance to indulge.
+The bounty of the Adriatic Sea is to be found on restaurant menus in Dubrovnik and if you don’t usually eat a lot of fish because you can’t get it fresh enough, this is your chance to indulge.

 Oysters

-Visiting Dubrovnik and not trying an oyster is truly a sin.
-The oysters here aren’t just *any* oysters, these are oysters from Ston Bay, and of course, the best place to try them is in the Ston area.
-You can find oysters in most restaurants in Dubrovnik, but the ones from restaurants in Ston come to the table directly from the sea – they are as fresh as you can get.
 The best way to have them is raw on ice with a bit of lemon juice.
-If you are not a fan of raw food, some places will even grill them or fry them for you too.
+If you are not a fan of raw food, some places can grill or fry them for you.
 But please, no dips or sauces like ketchup or mayo.
-That would be an even bigger sin than not having them at all!
+That would be an even bigger sin than not having them at all.

-Neretvanski Brodet / Neretva Brodet
+Neretvanski Brodet or Neretva Brodet

-Brodet is a fish stew that is very popular in the entire Dalmatia region and in neighboring Montenegro too.
-But, brodet from the Neretva valley is slightly different as it is made with frogs and eels.
+Brodet is a fish stew that is very popular in the entire Dalmatia region and in neighboring Montenegro, too.
+However, Brodet from the Neretva Valley is slightly different as it is made with frogs and eels.
 That’s right – frogs.
-Frog brodet is more of an old-school Croatian delicacy, but people swear it is delicious and that if you forget what you are eating and don’t think about it, you will enjoy it a lot.
-Besides the varying types of seafood or amphibian, the other main ingredients are plenty of onions, tomatoes, and chili pepper, so it is usually quite spicy.
-Brodet is traditionally served with polenta to soak up the leftover broth.
+Frog Brodet is more of an old-school Croatian delicacy, but people swear it is delicious.

 Popara

-Popara is another type of fish stew but not as spicy as brodet.
-It’s very similar to a dish called gregada, but propara includes tomato.
-It can be made from one or various types of fish but they have to be fresh – sea bass, dentex, or monkfish are all good choices.
+It can be made from one or various types of fish but they have to be fresh.
+Sea bass, dentex, or monkfish are all good choices.
 The main ingredients are olive oil, parsley, garlic, white wine, and potatoes cut into slices.
-Very tasty!

 Buzara

-For white buzara, don’t change anything from the original recipe.
-For red buzara, add some tomatoes and maybe a splash of red wine.
-Whichever color you choose, it needs to cook slowly so the shellfish can release their seawater, giving an additional salty flavor.
-The best part of buzara (besides the seafood) is the sauce.
-You will need a lot of bread on the side to dip into that yummy sauce.
-Carb counters beware!
+For white Buzara, don’t change anything from the original recipe.
+For red Buzara, add some tomatoes and maybe a splash of red wine.
+Whichever color you choose, it needs to be cooked slowly so the shellfish can release their seawater, giving an additional salty flavor.

 Peka

-France might claim the steak tartare, but when you’re at the coast in Dalmatia you’d be remiss for passing up the opportunity for a tuna tartare, prepared raw from fresh-caught bluefin tuna from the Adriatic.
-Queen of the Adriatic, Venice, originated the carpaccio: thinly sliced raw beef with a mayonnaise dressing.
-In Pearl of the Adriatic Dubrovnik a tuna carpaccio is far more common.
+The Queen of the Adriatic, Venice, invented the carpaccio: thinly sliced raw beef with a mayonnaise dressing.
+In the Pearl of the Adriatic, Dubrovnik, a tuna carpaccio is far more common.
 But tuna isn’t the only option.
-You’ll find other fish and seafood prepared in these ways, particularly sea bass and octopus.
-In meat focused restaurants beef carpaccios and tartare will be on offer too.
+You’ll find other fish and seafood prepared this way, particularly sea bass and octopus.

-Meat dishes
+Meat Dishes

 Zelena Menestra (Green Menestra)

-Every year there is an event in Konavle called “Christmas Scents” where rural residents organize various programs but also a menestra competition!
-For this dish, it’s important to have good cabbage, possibly various kinds, and the same goes for the meat.
-Usually, menestra is made with dried lamb, dried pork, bacon, pork head, or dry homemade sausages.
-To bring the dish together, you first rehydrate the meat of your choice in water.
+To bring the dish together, you first boil the meat of your choice in water.
 Then use that water to cook your cabbage, potatoes, and a little lard.
 Add a glass of red wine and that’s it.

 Kopun

-Kopun is the Croatian word for rooster, to be more precise castrated rooster.
-The name comes from italian word cappone, and it’s known as capon in English.
-Why castrated?
-Because the meat has better taste, more softness and more fat due to the lack of hormones.
-This was a dish eaten in the times of Dubrovnik Republic, when peasants were eating fish and the nobility indulged in the luxury of meat.
-Quite the reverse of the situation nowadays, with fish costing far more per kilo than meat!
-Kopun, as with Turkey with mlinci, was prepared on festive occasions.
-Throughout history you’ll find mentions of capon being served in the royal courts of France, Italy… and of course Croatia!
+This was a dish eaten in the times of the Dubrovnik Republic when peasants ate fish and the nobility indulged in the luxury of meat.
+Kopun was prepared on festive occasions.
+Throughout history, you’ll find mentions of capon being served in the royal courts of France, Italy, and of course, Croatia.

 Žrnovski Makaruni

-This specialty comes from the island of Korčula, specifically from the little town of Žrnovo.
-Makaruni are types of pasta with specific shapes.
-They are prepared by kneading dough and shaping it into pasta on a wooden stick, so it has a hole in the middle.
-This fresh pasta is traditionally served with beef sauce, which is made with onions and some secret spices.
+This specialty comes from the island of Korcula, specifically from the little town of Zrnovo.
+Makaruni is a type of homemade pasta with a specific shape.
+It’s prepared by kneading dough and shaping it into pasta on a wooden stick, so it has a hole in the middle.

 Many years ago, women cooked whatever their men brought back from the sea.
 If the menfolk caught no fish, they would have to make do with what they had at home.
-As there was always flour in the kitchen, makaruni became popular.
-In the beginning, it was a necessity, but as time went on, this became a dish made for special occasions.
-Every year, there is a Makarunada in Žrnovo (usually for a humanitarian cause) where they prepare around 300kg of pasta!
+As there was always flour in the kitchen, Makaruni became popular.

 Mljetski Makaruni

-This pasta also comes from an island, but Mljet island this time.
-Similar to Žrnovski makaruni, this dish came from a necessity back when people relied on the sea for their dinner.
-When the fish weren’t biting, women would work miracles with what they had lying around the kitchen.
 Nowadays, what was once peasant food is considered a delicacy.
-The shape of this pasta is the same as Žrnovski noodles, but this is a vegetarian variation.
+The shape of this pasta is the same as Zrnovski noodles, but this is a vegetarian variation.
 It is simply dressed with a bit of olive oil, garlic, thyme, and grated goat cheese.

 Kontonjata